Proper sausages filled with meat, not cereal, fat and fillers, will give you a superior result.

 Canned and cooked tomatoes contain more licopene (an antioxidant phytochemical, which is effective in preventing cancers and heart disease), than fresh ones, so try and introduce tomato juice into your diet and use tomato concentrate and canned tomatoes in sauces, soups and casseroles.
 They also contain plenty of Vitamin C. For pasta sauces, use canned tomatoes in thick sauce.
 If you can only get whole tomatoes, transfer them to a deep bowl and squish them to a pulp with your hands.

-If the sausages set in large clumps, mash through the sauce with a potato masher.
+If the sausages set in large clumps, use a potato masher to break them up.

 I use cheaper rock salt for cooking pasta.